NoroffFEU/development-platforms/case-study-azure-devops.md

 With Azure DevOps pipeline you can set up automatic builds and tests for your code project.
 It have support for all major languages and project types.

-The continuous Integration setted up to catch bugs early in the development cycle will benefit you as a programmer to save time and money due to less fixing of bugs later on.
+The continuous Integration set up to catch bugs early in the development cycle will benefit you as a programmer to save time and money due to less fixing of bugs later on.

 The continuous Delivery is a process by which code is built, tested, and deployed to one or more test and production environments.
 Deploying and testing in multiple environments increases quality